Clement05/Notebook/README.md

 This is a notebook for home automation (at the moment).

-It is personal note that might be useful for others.
+It is personal notes that might be useful for others.

+Hardware: Raspberry Pi 2B OS Raspbian

 Agenda:
 - Create an API with FLASK/Gunicorn/Nginx